What better way to see a place so shaped by sea than by ship?

 "Every thing went as smooth as clockwork"

 I would like to thank you all, especially Joanne, for organising our amazing fly drive holiday to Canada.
 Every thing went as smooth as clockwork, with lovely accommodations, and well thought out instructions to them.
 We saw bears, caribou, chipmunks, and moose, but we were all amazed at the scenery, every twist in the road was another photographic scene, we shall recommend this holiday through your company, to all our friends.

 Here’s a day-by-day guide to your itinerary.
 Feel free to ask us to add other days or ideas and excursions by contacting us directly, so we can give you the best price.

-Kangerlussuaq, which means ‘The Big Fjord’ in Greenlandic, is appropriately named, as it’s 168km long and is where your journey will begin.
+Today you will fly on an early morning charter flight to Kangerlussuaq, which means ‘The Big Fjord’ in Greenlandic, where your journey will begin.
 Kangerlussuaq has one of the most stable climates in the region though temperatures can range from -50C in the winter to as high as 28C in summer.